hpicgs/unCover/README.md

 conda activate unCover
 ```

-To take full advantage of all capabilities in this repository you should fill out
+To take full advantage of all capabilities in this repository you should update
-all the information in `.env.example` and save it as `.env`.
+all the information in `.env`.
 OpenAI-credentials are
 only required for generation, however, fine-tuning the confidence thresholds to the
 used models will greatly benefit performance and is required to achieve good results.